-We are seeing unprecedented amounts of rain in our area which has lead to flooding.
-This has effected many people/homeowners and forecasts for the future show potential for this to continue.
+We are seeing unprecedented amounts of rain in our area which has led to flooding.
+This has affected many people/homeowners and forecasts for the future show potential for this to continue.
 Because of this, our government is making changes to the floodplains to help keep people safe and financially intact.
 Read below for more information.

 Defined floodplains exist to save lives, even though they can be a major impediment for homeowners wishing to add on to their homes.
 Recent catastrophic flood events in Houston and, more recently, North Carolina, show the importance of greater awareness of floodplains and also of limiting the number of homes that are susceptible to severe flooding.

 As residents have seen repeatedly since 2015, the Austin-area is subject to severe flooding.
 And this flooding is likely to get worse.
 According to a National Weather Service rainfall study, known as Atlas 14, Central Texas is more likely to experience extreme rainstorms going forward than in the past.
 Larger storms mean more rain, which often – though not always – translates into wider, more expansive flooding and therefore, wider and more expansive floodplains.